-In addition, there were personal contacts between the ecclesiastical and political-administrative hierarchies.
-Thus Augustine maintained friendly relations with Macedonius and Marcellinus, imperial functionaries in North Africa, and with Boniface and Darius, military attachés who worked in the African province.
+lations with Macedonius and Marcellinus, imperial functionaries in North Africa, and with Boniface and Darius, military attachés who worked in the African province.
 This cooperation involved more than simply personal ties.
 The governments of the Catholic Church and of the Roman Empire worked together closely and intensively.
 Augustine himself pointed to the substantial interconnectedness between Church and State: "Church and state must learn to know and understand each other; and in order to attain this, they must become united with each other.
-For they have one origin, i.e. justice; one common goal, i.e. order and peace" (Duijnstee 253).
+For they have one origin, i.e. justice; one common goal, i.e. order and peace" (qtd. in Duijnstee 253).
 According to Augustine, Church and State were independent spheres that were simultaneously interconnected.
-Augustine wrote that the Church is useful for the civil society, because it is a school of ethics (mor.
-Eccl., 1, 46), civic virtue (ep., 138, 15), and fraternity (mor.
-Eccl., 1, 63).
-In short, Augustine thought Christians were the State's best citizens.2 In practice, the Church, and Augustine as one of its bishops, also exercised functions on behalf of the State, such as the administration of justice in civil trials, and care for the poor and for orphans.
+Augustine wrote that the Church is useful for the civil society, because it is a school of ethics (mor., 1, 46), civic virtue (ep., 138, 15), and fraternity (mor., 1, 63).
+In short, Augustine thought Christians were the State's best citizens.
+In practice, the Church, and Augustine as one of its bishops, also exercised functions on behalf of the State, such as the administration of justice in civil trials, and care for the poor and for orphans.
 Conversely, the State assisted the Church by giving support and protection.
-The apostolate of the State Church was supported financially by the State (Duijnstee 282-315).
+The apostolate of the State Church was supported financially by the State (Duiinstee 282-315).
 Moreover, the State guaranteed the unity of the Church, and thus religious peace in the Empire, by protecting it against all non-Christian and dissenting Christian movements.